Abbaskhurram255/Chatterbox/README.md

     *   Voice Notes

     * ##### Word-processing
-    *   Dictionary
+    *   Ayeshnary: An English Dictionary!
     *   ayeshRanslate: Let I...
-Shranslate for you!
+Shranslate it, for you!
-    *   Lyricopedia: A Two-in-one Lyrics app/ Encyclopedia
+    *   ayeshPedia: A Two-in-one Lyrics app/ Encyclopedia (otherwise referred to as Lyricopedia)
     *   book2Audio (can read you any sort of text from a book or an article, loudly!) <beta, WIP>
     *   Voice-controlled PDF Viewer/ Book Reader (again, Speech Recognition isn't supported by browsers other than Chrome, Safari & Samsung Internet)